EfelerGibi/Marlin-Mod-For-Lotmaxx-Shark-v2/README.md

 <p align="center">
     <a href="/LICENSE"><img alt="GPL-V3.0 License" src="https://img.shields.io/github/license/marlinfirmware/marlin.svg"></a>

-I didnt like how the Lotmaxx Shark V2 was configured, so i modified the firmware and improved how the printer was configured.
+I didnt like how the Lotmaxx Shark V2 was configured, so i modified the firmware and improved how the printer was configured. İnput shaping is on the way btw!

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!